The Ultimate Maui Itinerary: The Best of Maui in 7 to 14 Days

 If you haven’t snorkelled before, you’ll love it, but if you have done a lot of snorkelling (and are on a budget), you might want to skip it.

-As the Redline rafts are quite bumpy (and there’s no toilet), if you’d prefer a larger, more stable boat, check out the Molokini snorkel tour with Malolo Molokini Snorkeling Charters.
+As the Redline rafts are quite bumpy (and there’s no toilet), if you’d prefer a larger, more stable boat, check out this Molokini & Turtle Town Snorkeling Tour that includes breakfast and lunch.

 Back to Contents